csound/manual/docs/opcodes/sinsyn.md

 category:Spectral Processing:Streaming
 -->
 # sinsyn
-Streaming partial track additive synthesis with cubic phase interpolation
+Streaming partial track additive synthesis with cubic phase interpolation.

-The _sinsyn_ opcode takes an input containg a TRACKS pv streaming signal (as generated, for instance by the _partials_ opcode).
-It resynthesises the signal using linear amplitude and cubic phase interpolation to drive a bank of interpolating oscillators with amplitude scaling control. _sinsyn_ attempts to preserve the phase of the partials in the original signal and in so doing it does not allow for pitch or timescale modifications of the signal.
+The *sinsyn* opcode takes an input containg a TRACKS pv streaming signal (as generated, for instance by the [partials](partials.md) opcode).
+It resynthesises the signal using linear amplitude and cubic phase interpolation to drive a bank of interpolating oscillators with amplitude scaling control. *sinsyn* attempts to preserve the phase of the partials in the original signal and in so doing it does not allow for pitch or timescale modifications of the signal.

 ## Syntax
 ``` csound-orc